CR-V (RM)

 What are the most common 2012-2016 Honda CR-V problems?

-The 2012-2016 Honda CR-V has accumulated 2,394 NHTSA complaints.
+The 2012-2016 Honda CR-V has accumulated 2,385 NHTSA complaints.
 The most frequently reported problem areas are Engine, Transmission, Electrical System.
-As with any used vehicle, a pre-purchase inspection and vehicle history report are recommended.
+As with any used vehicle, an inspection before buying and a vehicle history report are recommended.

 Which Honda CR-V engine is most reliable?